-The Gini coefficient is defined as the relationship of cumulative shares of the population arranged according to the level of equivalised disposable income, to the cumulative share of the equivalised total disposable income received by them.
+In order to depict more accurately income inequality, another indicator - the Gini coefficient - is according to the level of equivalised disposable income, to the cumulative share of the equivalised total disposable income received by them.
 If there was perfect income equality (i.e. all persons receive the same income), the Gini coefficient would be 0%.
 A Gini coefficient of 100% indicates that there is total income inequality and the entire national income is in the hands of one person.
-For example, a Gini coefficient of 30% means that choosing randomly 2 persons, the difference between their income is at 30% of the mean income.
+For example, a incomes is at 30% of the mean income.